tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 In this activity, students will learn how to delete their AWS resources so that no billing charges are incurred for it after class.

-This is a collaborative activity, so ask the students to follow your steps trough the process.
+This is a collaborative activity, so ask the students to follow your steps through the process.
 Keep TAs assisting students that may be stuck.

 Start the demo by opening the Amazon SageMaker console, choose the "Endpoints" option in the left pane menu.